INVESTOR NEED: LONG-TERM GROWTH

 INVESTOR NEED: IMMEDIATE INCOME

-Listed property has been the largest drag on performance.
-From a valuation perspective, the sector remains attractive.
-If one excludes offshore exposure, the property sector’s yield is greater than 10%, which compares favourably to the benchmark bond.
+The local listed property sector was up 1.3% over Q1-19, bringing its return for the rolling 12-month period to -7%.
+Listed property has been the largest drag on the fund, primarily due to generalised equity weakness and idiosyncratic domestic issues related to the possible closure of Edcon, its impact on the broader property sector and lower real GDP growth.
+However, from an income perspective, distribution growth and expectations around future distribution growth remain sound.
+Despite the underperformance, from a valuation perspective, the sector is very attractive.
 The fund maintains holdings in counters that offer strong distribution and income growth, with upside to their net asset value.
-In the event of a moderation in listed property valuations (which may be triggered by further risk-asset or bond-market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.
+In the event of a moderation in listed property valuations (which may be triggered by further risk asset or bond market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.

 INVESTOR NEED: OFFSHORE DIVERSIFICATION